 How Thunderstorms Form

-The Cumulus Stage
+The Developing Stage

 When warm, moist air moves upward in an updraft, puffy cumulus clouds may form in the atmosphere.
 The moisture in the air condenses into water droplets as it rises.
 The cloud will continue to grow as long as warm air from below continues to rise.